 Reflecting on your career trajectory, what are some lessons you’ve learned along the way that you wish you had known earlier?

 Kids are constantly bombarded with the question “Who do you want to be when you grow up?”.
-While a handful of people may already know at a very young age, for most of us, this question plagues us into adulthood.
+While a handful of people may already know at a very young age, for many of us, this question plagues us into adulthood.
 One of the biggest lessons throughout my career trajectory so far has been to remain curious and embrace the journey of exploration.
 As the world evolves, it’s only natural that we should evolve with it.
 While some might call it trial and error, I see it as a learning experience that guides you towards discovering what you do and don’t want.

 My advice for someone facing career uncertainty is to follow your interests and consider the following: what lights you up, how you like to spend your time, what you are good at, and how you can be of service to others.
 In staying true to yourself, the rest will work itself out.